gerardpastor/dumper/README.md

 =======

 Dumper can use diferent outputs to show variables to user.

 The provided Outputs are:
 - _BrowserOutput_: Prints parsed result to the browser (like `var_dump`)
-- _ConsoleOutput_: Prints parsed result to de system console (`php://stdout`, `php://output`)
+- _ConsoleOutput_: Prints parsed result to the system console (`php://stdout`, `php://output`)
 - _NullOutput_: Prints nothing.
-Can be used to prevent dump any variable in a production environment.
+Can be used to prevent dumping any variable in a production environment.

 Using custom Outputs
 --------------------